 The founder of Medical Mediation Group, Chris Stern Hyman is a lawyer and mediator of health care disputes, and is on the Board of Directors for several charitable organizations in New York City.

-Kayce Freed Jennings is co-founder and EVP of The Documentary Group, and senior producer of Girl Rising, a film and global campaign for girls’ education, as well as director of the Girl Rising educator program.
-Kayce was a producer at ABC News for many years, where she was on the staffs of Nightline, World News Tonight, and 20/20, and based in London, Atlanta and New York.
+Kayce Freed Jennings is co-founder of The Documentary Group, and Senior Producer of Girl Rising, a film and global campaign for girls’ education, as well as director of the Girl Rising educator program.
+Kayce was a producer at ABC News for many years, on the staffs of Nightline, World New Tonight, and 20/20, and based in London, Atlanta and New York.
 She now serves on the advisory boards of SOLA – School of Leadership, Afghanistan, the country’s first and only boarding school for girls; The Jimbere Fund, which supports rural women-led enterprises in The Democratic Republic of Congo; and The Bridgehampton Child Care and Recreational Center.

 Christine became President and CEO of Win in 2015.

 Prior to Win, she served as Special Advisor to Governor Andrew Cuomo focusing on women’s issues across New York State.
 Quinn served as a member of the New York City council from 1999-2013 and served for 7 years as the elected Speaker of the New York City Council, making her the first woman and the first openly gay Speaker – as well as highest-ranking openly gay official in City history.
 Prior to serving in elected office she was the Chief of Staff to New York City Councilmember Tom Duane, and was Executive Director of the Anti-Violence Project.
 Christine Quinn currently serves on the board of Athlete Ally, an organization dedicated to ending homophobia and transphobia in sports, and NARAL Pro-Choice New York.
 She recently served as a Harvard University Institute of Politics Spring 2015 Fellow.